Wal-Mart’s ‘Little Black Book’

-The current online catalog for Wal-Mart lists the book price at $11.58, and it says the manual is “not just a book about sex, but a look at girl culture by teenagers.
+The online catalog for Wal-Mart, just before the item was removed, listed the book price at $11.58, and it said the manual is “not just a book about sex, but a look at girl culture by teenagers.
 No stuffy school textbook.
 No nosy adults. … ”

 “It’s all stuff that youth need to know…The Little Black Book for Girlz is an important, take-anywhere empowerment guide.
 Girls shouldn’t leave their teen years without it.”

 Ben-Ami called it, “a thinly veiled propaganda piece that undermines healthy parent-child relationships, substitutes voodoo myths for actual science, and provides advice that, if followed, will certainly result in real and serious harm to those who follow it.”

 It tells girls that most parents are homophobes.
 “So are children until they get minds of their own,” it said.

 St. Stephen’s declined several opportunities to respond to questions about the book.
 The center was started by the Anglican Diocese in 1962 and “was” a Christian-based organization until 1974.
 It now gets government money, almost $8 million this year.

 If “you need someone to represent God The Holiness, then for me, it’s a fat black dyke” the book tells readers.